timgit/pg-boss/docs/readme.md

 Internally, pg-boss uses declarative list-based partitioning to create a physical table per queue within 1 logical job table.
 This partitioning strategy is a balance between global maintenance operations, queue storage isolation, and query plan optimization.
 According to [the docs](https://www.postgresql.org/docs/13/ddl-partitioning.html#DDL-PARTITIONING-DECLARATIVE-BEST-PRACTICES), this strategy should scale to thousands of queues.
 If your usage exceeds this and you experience performance issues, consider grouping queues into separate schemas in the target database.

-You may use as many Node.js instances as desired to connect to Postgres and scale workers out.
+You may use as many Node.js instances as desired to connect to the same Postgres database, even running it inside serverless functions if needed.
 Each instance maintains a client-side connection pool or you can substitute your own database client, limited to the maximum number of connections your database server (or server-side connection pooler) can accept.
 If you find yourself needing even more connections, pg-boss can easily be used behind your custom web API.

 ## Job states